ikheetbas/Verhalen/README.md

 - in Docker on your pc
 - local on your pc

-The preferred way is to deploy it in Docker,since all dependencies (python, libraries and postgres database) are included in the Docker images.
+The preferred way is to deploy it in Docker, since all dependencies (python, libraries and postgres database) are included in the Docker images.
 Only debugging and accessing the database is harder.

 ### Installation in Docker on your desktop
 Global steps (to be refined later)